Updated March 2023

 How to Select a Gift your Recipient will View as “Luxury”

 “Gifts, unlike many ordinary consumer goods, are not intended to fulfill lower-order needs, but are instead addressed to higher-order needs for love, self-esteem, or self-actualization.” – Russell W. Belk, The Perfect Gift

 What exactly signifies a luxury product to consumers these days?
 According to The Guardian, “Traditionally, luxury may be defined as an inessential, desirable item that is expensive or difficult to obtain; nowadays, we could fit within that category things such as time, copper, cod… […] There have also been positive efforts within the sustainability movement to redefine luxury as something that embodies the social and environmental credentials of a product or service.”

-The convenience of external fill in a sleek bike pack.
-The Camelbak Rogue 85oz Hydration Pack features two external pockets for small items like keys, wallet, phone or storage for a shed layer.
+The Camelbak Eco-Rogue Hydration Pack features two external pockets for small items like keys, wallet, phone or storage for a shed layer.
 The 2.5L Crux reservoir can be refilled on the fly via the quick-release flap on the front of the pack.
 Includes reservoir.
 The Back Panel/Harness is made from Recycled Poly Airmesh.
 Interior Pocket is made from Recycled Poly Pocket Mesh.
 Through a partnership with 1% for the Planet, one percent of sales go to environmental causes.
 We can embroider your corporate logo onto this eco-friendly bag which also features the brand logo of Camelbak, the originator and world leader in hands-free hydration.

-How to Select an Appropriate Price Range for your Gift
+How to Select an Appropriate Price Range for High End Corporate Gifting

 “…a cheap gift or one that is cheap relative to the giver’s means, removes conditions of sacrifice and luxury.” – Russell W. Belk, The Perfect Gift